 Petitioners, in contrast, are States, fuel producers, and other parties not regulated by the standards.
 State Petitioners lack standing and all Petitioners' asserted interests fall outside Section 7521(a)'s zone of interests.
-And Petitioners' challenges to EPA's adoption of standards that account for electrification, and that are in the form of fleet averages, fail for yet more threshold reasons: EPA did not reopen these longstanding structural elements of its standards and Petitioners failed to raise their arguments during the comment period.
+And Petitioners' challenges to EPA's adoption of standards that account for electrification, and that are in the form of fleet averages, fail for yet more threshold reasons: EPA did not to raise their arguments during the comment period.